Macpac Alpine Cocoon Gear Review

 For years I’ve been Biv-Curious and until I finally saw a friend using one (Hi Bill), they never actually made sense to me.
 You see, Bill has become somewhat of an Bivangelist over the last year or so and it appears that his proselytising has finally paid off.
 At the time of writing this review, I’ve now spent nine nights under Biv and it’s fast becoming my go-to for short trips of one or two nights.

-Bivvy Bags come in two main styles – those with some sort of a structure (ie. hoop/pole) to keep the bag off your face and those that don’t.
+Bivvy Bags come in two main styles – those with some sort of a structure (ie. hoop/pole) to keep the bag off your face (like the UD Ultralight Hiking Bivy) and those that don’t.

 The bag I tested is the Macpac Alpine Cocoon and is a non-structured type.